Experimentally validated quantum-secure federated learning over a multi-user quantum network: Discussion

-\textbf{ Discussion}\\ In this work, we propose QuNetQFL, a quantum federated learning framework that leverages practical quantum networks to ensure information-theoretically secure communication among clients during model updates.
-QKD is employed to generate quantum secret keys, which serve as one-time pads to encrypt local model updates.
-To reduce costs, the framework integrates advancing quantization techniques.
-Additionally, QuNetQFL is versatile and can integrate other model compression techniques, such as low-rank tensor compression, weight pruning, and knowledge distillation, to further reduce communication and quantum secret key costs.
+In this work, we introduce QuNetQFL, a quantum federated learning protocol leveraging quantum networks to achieve information-theoretic security during model updates.
+By employing QKD, we ensure encrypted communication among clients, where local model updates are protected by quantum secret keys and masked via one-time pads.
+The protocol also incorporates efficient quantization techniques and is adaptable to other compression methods, such as low-rank tensor compression, weight pruning, and knowledge distillation, to further reduce both communication and quantum key costs.

-We experimentally validated this approach using a five-party quantum network, achieving quantum secret key generation with key rates exceeding $30$ kbps in both $3$-client and $4$-client scenarios, underscoring the feasibility of this method.
-Notably, twin-field QKD, based on the Saganc loop used in our experimental scheme, can reach distances of up to $200$ km~\cite{mandil2024long}, suggesting the potential of our experimental scheme for large-scale QFL applications in metropolitan quantum networks.
-The framework takes advantage of advancing quantum network technologies, providing a platform for demonstrating the capabilities of quantum networks in large-scale distributed learning systems.
+We experimentally validated QuNetQFL on a five-node quantum network, achieving quantum secret key generation with key rates exceeding $30$ kbps in both $3$-client and $4$-client scenarios.
+Notably, protocols such as twin-field QKD, based on the Sagnac loop used in our experimental scheme, can reach distances of up to $200$ km~\cite{mandil2024long}, suggesting the potential for large-scale QFL applications in metropolitan quantum networks.
+Our protocol demonstrates that near-term quantum networks can already support realistic FL tasks, offering a platform for scaling distributed learning systems in quantum networks.

-Leveraging the generated quantum secret keys, we evaluated QuNetQFL on federated learning tasks with QNNs on both real-world classical and quantum datasets, demonstrating its applicability in the noisy intermediate-scale quantum era.
-We also evaluated the framework’s scalability using classical models in multi-client scenarios, considering the scarcity of quantum computing devices.
-These results validate QuNetQFL as an effective solution for secure and scalable quantum federated learning, current quantum hardware limitations.

-While this work does not explicitly showcase quantum advantages in reducing computational or communication complexity, it provides a practical solution for quantum-secure federated learning.
-Our approach specifically addresses the privacy of shared local model updates, complementing other federated learning methods based on blind quantum computing or quantum homomorphic encryption~\cite{li2021quantum, li2024quantumdelegatedfederatedlearning}.
-Future work will focus on reducing communication complexity by integrating these advanced quantum algorithms, balancing efficiency with practical implementation.